 - Follow your runner’s progress

-You can follow the progress of your runner on our website.
+You can follow the progress of your runner with the Sportsplit app.
 There are transponder readers around the course so you should be able to get some idea of what time your runner is likely to finish his or her Challenge.

 The only easily accessible place on the course that you can see runners before they cross the finish line is at Rainbow Reach.
 That’s only 10km from the finish line so you’ll need to make sure you get back to the Control Gates in time to cheer your runner across the finish line and give then a hug for completing their personal Challenge.